joaoxmb/joaoxmb/README.md

 # João Victor

-<h3>🇺🇸</h3>
-I'm an enthusiastic programmer with solid skills in JavaScript, HTML and CSS, passionate about transforming concepts into interactive digital solutions.
-I have experience in web development and creating filters for Instagram, as well as a strong motivation to learn and constantly grow in the programming area.

-I expanded my knowledge and skills to include frameworks such as React, React Native, Next.js and Vue.js.
-Additionally, I have experience with Bootstrap, jQuery, HTML5, CSS3, JSON, Git & GitHub, TypeScript and Node.js.

-In the design space, I'm familiar with Figma for responsive UI/UX design, as well as Adobe and Spark Ar.
-I'm always looking for new opportunities to expand my skills and contribute innovative solutions in the programming space.

 <h3>🇧🇷</h3>
 Sou um programador entusiasta com habilidades sólidas em JavaScript, HTML e CSS, apaixonado por transformar conceitos em soluções digitais interativas.
 Tenho experiência em desenvolvimento web e na criação de filtros para o Instagram, além de uma forte motivação para aprender e crescer constantemente na área da programação.